star-hengxing/libuipc/docs/tutorial/index.md

 ## Hello Libuipc

-Let's start with a simple example to get you started with `libuipc`.
+This is a simple example to get you started with `libuipc`.
 In this example, we will create a simple simulation using Libuipc.

 First, we include the `uipc.h` header file, which includes most the necessary headers for the `libuipc` library.
 Then, we use the namespace to make the code more readable: